 PhD applicants: Successful applicants for doctoral study should have a master of science degree in their field from an accredited institution and should have completed substantial coursework in the chosen field of study.
 The department does consider outstanding PhD applicants who have only a bachelor’s degree through a program called “direct admission.”
 Please see the direct admission section below for more information.
 PhD applicants should have a GPA of 3.5 or higher on a scale of 4.0, based on the last 60 semester hours of undergraduate coursework completed.

-Master of Energy Engineering applicants: The MEE program has its own admissions requirements and process.
-We invite you to visit the Master of Energy Engineering website, which offers all the information you need.
+Master of Energy Engineering applicants: We invite you to visit the Master of Energy Engineering website, which offers all the information you need.

-Applicants must meet the requirements of the Graduate College and the requirements of the department.
+Applicants must meet the requirements of the graduate admissions office and the requirements of the department.
 In general, applicants should be prepared with the following: